phuthiennguyen-hub/CNN-pVAE-/README.md

 - $\nabla p$ is the macroscopic pressure gradient,
 - $\mathbf{K}^S$ is the intrinsic permeability tensor.

 Thus, $\mathbf{K}^S$ can be determined from the relationship between the averaged velocity and the applied pressure gradient.
+More details in [1].

 ---